davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 		1. [Optimize](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/optimization.html#statement-optimization) queries.
 Use [the slow query log](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#slow-query-log) to identify queries to optimize first.
 			1. Rationale:
 				1. [Slow_queries](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Slow_queries) is 12761.
 This is a count of SQL statements that took more than [long_query_time](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#sysvar_long_query_time) seconds to execute.
 				1. [Select_full_join](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Select_full_join) is 1867.
 This is a count of joins that perform table scans because they do not use indexes.
-If this value is not 0, carefully check the indexes of your tables.
+If this value is not 0, carefully check the indexes of the tables.
 				1. [Handler_read_rnd_next](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Handler_read_rnd_next) is 23675456.
 This value is high if you are doing a lot of table scans.
-Generally this suggests that your tables are not properly indexed or that your queries are not written to take advantage of the indexes you have.
+Generally this suggests that the tables are not properly indexed or that the queries are not written to take advantage of the indexes you have.
 The ratio of Handler_read_rnd_next to [Questions](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Questions) (the total number of statements sent to the server by clients) is 23675456:23167761 i.e. ~1:1; so, I think [Handler_read_rnd_next](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Handler_read_rnd_next) can be considered high.
 				1. [Created_temp_tables](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Created_tmp_tables) is 256798.
 This is a count of internal temporary tables created by the server while executing statements.
 					1. Nearly half of all temporary tables were created on disk (a performance cost): [Created_tmp_disk_tables](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Created_tmp_disk_tables) is 123349 while [Created_temp_tables](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Created_tmp_tables) is 256798.
 					1. Creation of temporary tables can be avoided by optimizing queries: